Horbenkodev/hugo-blog/content/posts/best-rated-ai-agents-for-healthcare-how-to-choose-the-right-one/index.md

 In July 2025, Infermedica introduced its [pre-triage voice agent ](https://infermedica.com/blog/articles/when-ai-picks-up-pre-triage-voice-agent-for-call-centers)for healthcare call centers.
 It can conduct structured pre-triage assessments before a nurse takes the call.
 The agent combines LLMs, speech recognition, and speech synthesis with a probabilistic knowledge graph.
 As a result, it can ensure that clinical reasoning remains transparent and evidence-based.
 According to the company, standard triage takes 11-15 minutes per patient.
 Infermedica’s AI voice agent for healthcare can trim 3-4 minutes off each call by pre-gathering symptoms and essential patient details.

 Another example of the best AI agents for healthcare is [Hippocratic AI](https://www.hippocraticai.com/).
-It provides advanced AI “voice nurses” that are powered by medical-grade language models.
+It provides advanced AI "voice nurses" that are powered by medical-grade language models.
 These solutions can assist clinicians in virtual consultations and remote monitoring.

 ## Should You Buy or Build an AI Agent for Healthcare?